slarkvan/synciwse-docs/docs/synchronizing-bookmarks.md

 ## Supported Platforms

-Syncwise currently supports synchronizing bookmarks from platforms like Twitter, Instagram, Facebook, and more.
+Syncwise currently supports synchronizing bookmarks from platforms like Twitter, Facebook, and more.
 For a full list of supported platforms and detailed instructions for each, refer to our [Supported Platforms](supported-platforms.md) document.

 By following these steps, you can ensure that all your bookmarks are neatly organized and easily accessible via Syncwise, enhancing your browsing experience and productivity.